ibm-cloud-docs/apiconnect/managing_products.md

     approval is not required, the Product version is published immediately, and moves to the Published state.

-Your Product is in the Published state.Your Product is published to your Catalog and available to your specified organizations or communities.
-Application developers within the groups you selected can see and use the APIs within the Product.Any application developer requests to use your Product are displayed on the Approvals tab in the containing Catalog, where you can decline or accept the request.
+Your Product is in the Published state.
+Your Product is published to your Catalog and available to your specified organizations or communities.
+Application developers within the groups you selected can see and use the APIs within the Product.
+Any application developer requests to use your Product are displayed on the Approvals tab in the containing Catalog, where you can decline or accept the request.